Alessandra Biaggi

 Alessandra Rose Biaggi (born May 20, 1986) is an American politician from the state of New York.
-Biaggi is the granddaughter of former U.S. Congressman Mario Biaggi.
+A progressive Democrat, Biaggi served as a member of the New York State Senate from 2019 to 2022, where she represented New York's 34th State Senate district.

-A progressive Democrat, Biaggi served as a member of the New York State Senate from 2019 to 2022, representing the 34th district.
-The district included portions of Bronx and Westchester Counties.
-Biaggi was first elected to the State Senate in 2018 after she upset longtime Senator Jeffrey D. Klein in the Democratic primary.
+Biaggi was first elected to the State Senate in 2018 after she upset longtime Senator Jeffrey D. Klein in a Democratic primary.
 She chaired the New York State Senate Committee on Ethics and Internal Governance.
 Biaggi is notable for her advocacy for survivors of sexual misconduct.

-In 2022, Biaggi ran for Congress in New York's 17th congressional district, where she was defeated by incumbent Rep. Sean Patrick Maloney in the Democratic primary.
+In 2022, Biaggi ran for Congress in New York's 17th congressional district.
+She was defeated by incumbent Rep. Sean Patrick Maloney in the Democratic primary.
+Biaggi is the granddaughter of former U.S. Congressman Mario Biaggi.

 Early life and education

 Biaggi was born in Mount Vernon, New York, and is Italian-American.
 Her great-grandparents had immigrated to the United States from Italy, and she is the fourth generation of her family to live in her district.
 Biaggi's grandfather, Mario Biaggi, served as a Democratic member of the U.S. House of Representatives from New York from 1969 to 1988.
 She grew up first in Fort Lee, New Jersey, and when she was eight years old she moved with her family to Pelham, New York.
 When she was a child, she was sexually abused for over a year.

 Biaggi graduated from Pelham Memorial High School ('04), where she was a cheerleader.
 In 2008, she graduated from New York University's Steinhardt School of Culture, Education, and Human Development with a Bachelor of Arts degree in communications.
 Biaggi then attended St. John's University School of Law.
 She subsequently graduated from Fordham Law School in 2012; while there, she was a member of the Fordham Law Review.
 She was the first woman from her family to graduate from law school.
 In 2014, Biaggi attended the Women's Campaign School at Yale University.